iamharsh1312/Stock-prediction-using-RNN/README.md

 # Stock-prediction

 ## About
-Project to predict stock prices with Recurrent Neural Network in TensorFlow/Keras, fbprophet (library by Facebook for forecasting time series data) with client input as web application (in Dash) for forecasting.
+Project to predict stock prices with Recurrent Neural Network(RNN) in TensorFlow/Keras, fbprophet (library by Facebook for forecasting time series data) with client input as web application (in Dash) for forecasting.

 Feedback much appreciated and I hope you have fun running these dashboards! :)